 So I thought I start my first report with a general write up of how I ended up here.
 Way back in 1988 I believe my parents got my brother and our household our first computer.
 It was a ZX Spectrum over the years my brother got literally hundreds of games for it but I never really got that hooked on the games, the thing that interested me was creating stuff on it, from making it make a simple beep noise to making full little games I loved programming and seeing the result, so my brother ended up getting a game console (mega drive) after the spectrum but I still wanted a computer and a computer that was known to be a good game programming computer, this pretty much lead me to the Amiga, I had heard about how easy it was to make games on with programs like Amos and Blitz Basic so I wanted one, this was around about 1993, so I managed to save up some of my birthday money and much nagging to my parents I got an Amiga A1200 for xmas 93.

-So 2003 I got a new PC, put away my Amiga and I kind of slowly drifted away, AmigaNG pretty much all but ended I kept following the Amiga progress but it was a great shame to hear of all the problems that where going on with Eyetech pulling out of the Amiga market leaving no hardware for the AmigaOS that was slowly becoming a full modern OS, then the legal battle between Hyperion vs Amiga Inc cast an even darker cloud over the Amiga world.
-During this time other Amiga like OS where developing MorphOS and Aros but neither of them really got my attention back then, I think Aros was just too basic and MorphOS kind of passed me by, the thing that made me still interested in an Amiga come back was largely Amiga Forever/UAE yep it sad to say it but my PC could emulate a faster Amiga than my real Amiga and even emulate things like graphics cards which I never had on the Amiga, this kind of felt like the new Amiga with the stuff I could now do on it, in late 2009 I finally heard about the legal battle being over, new reliable hardware was out and the OS was reportedly a lot less buggy and more complete with a modern browser and other much needed software either already out in the market or being worked on.
-In 2010 I re-entered the Amiga world, started following the news a lot more and the new momentum that AmigaOne x1000 brought so again I search all over the net on this new machine for news and again came to the conclusion that AmigaNG needed to be brought back.
+So 2003 I got a dedicated new PC, put away my Amiga and I kind of slowly drifted away, AmigaNG pretty much all but ended.
+I kept following the Amiga progress on web forums but it was a great shame to hear of all the problems that were going on with Eyetech pulling out of the Amiga market leaving no hardware for the AmigaOS, that was finally showing signs of becoming a full modern OS, then the legal battle between Hyperion vs Amiga Inc cast an even darker cloud over the Amiga world.
+During this time other Amiga like OS where developing MorphOS and Aros but neither of them really got my attention back then, I think Aros was just too basic and MorphOS kind of passed me by, the thing that made me still interested in an Amiga come back was largely Amiga Forever/UAE.
+Yep it sad to say it but my PC could emulate a faster Amiga than my real Amiga and even emulate things like graphics cards which I never had on the Amiga, this kind of felt like the new Amiga with the stuff I could now do on it, in late 2009 I finally heard about the legal battle being over, new reliable hardware was out and the OS was reportedly a lot less buggy and more complete with a modern browser and other much needed software either was already out in the market or being worked on.
+In 2010 I re-entered the Amiga world, started following the news a lot more and the new momentum that AmigaOne x1000 brought so again I searched all over the net on this new machine for news and again came to the conclusion that AmigaNG needed to be brought back.